The Lions in Winter 2015 featured writers are Stephen Graham Jones,

 Julija Šukys is assistant professor of creative writing at the University of Missouri, Columbia.
 She is the author of two books of nonfiction, Silence is Death: The Life and Work of Tahar Djaout (Nebraska, 2007) and Epistolophilia: Writing the Life of Oa Šimaitė (Nebraska, 2012).
 Epistolophilia was shortlisted for the Mavis Gallant Prize for Nonfiction, long-listed for the Charles Taylor Award in Literary Nonfiction and won the 2013 Helen and Stan Vine Canadian Jewish Book Award for Holocaust Literature.
 She is currently working on a personal story that starts in Lithuania, continues in Siberia, and ends in Canada.
 Julija’s blog, Writing.Life, explores the processes of writing creative nonfiction and living the life of a writer.
 Forms that interest her include memoir, biography, life-writing, the essay, and just about anything that involves the artful arrangement and reflection upon facts, life, and the world around us.
 Learn more at http://julijasukys.com.

 NEW to Lions in Winter 2015, Story Hour and Workshop with a Children’s Book Author

 Children’s author Jessica Young grew up in Thunder Bay, Ontario, Canada.
 Jessica’s award-winning debut picture book, My Blue is Happy (2013, Candlewick Press/Walker UK) was included on the 2014 Bank Street College of Education Best Books of the Year for Children and Young Adults, the Texas Library Association’s 2014 2×2 Reading List, the Ontario Library Association’s Best Bets 2013, the Library of Congress/Center for the Book’s 52 Great Reads list and many other lists.
-Her next picture book, Spy Guy The Not So Secret Agent, will be published in January of 2015 by Harcourt Children’s Books.
+Her next picture book, Spy Guy The Not So Secret Agent, will be published in May of 2015 by Harcourt Children’s Books.
 Her first chapter book series, Finley Flowers, for readers ages 6-9, will be published in January by Capstone Kids.
 Her early chapter book series, Haggis & Tank Unleashed will be published in Fall 2015/Spring 2016 by Scholastic.
 She will be providing a story hour for children on Saturday morning of Lions In Winter 2015.
 More at http://jessicayoungbooks.wordpress.com/.